MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/flw-choose-scenarios.md

 ### Viva Connections extensibility

-Developers can extend Viva Connections for building engaging experiences with the widely adopted [SharePoint Framework (SPFx)](/sharepoint/dev/spfx/sharepoint-framework-overview).
+Many components of the Viva Connections experience can be customized and extended.
 Learn more about [Viva Connections extensibility](/sharepoint/dev/spfx/viva/overview-viva-connections).